javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-nullish-coalescing-operator/article.md

 We can also use a sequence of `??` to select the first defined value from a list.

-Let's say we a user's data in variables `firstName`, `lastName` or `nickName`.
+Let's say we have a user's data in variables `firstName`, `lastName` or `nickName`.
 All of them may be undefined, if the user decided not to enter a value.

 We'd like to display the user name using one of these variables, or show "Anonymous" if all of them are undefined.